Amansingh-06/SupaBase-Mob_auth/README.md

-📱 Supabase Phone OTP Authentication + Restaurant Listing This project is a simple React application that demonstrates:
+<h1>Supabase Phone OTP Authentication + Restaurant Listing</h1>
+  This project is a simple React application that demonstrates:

 ✅ Phone number-based OTP Authentication using Supabase